jjge732/fractal-machine/README.md

 │    │   └── webscrap_forcolors.py   --> web scrapping script to get color rgb and hex values
 │    │   └── RGB_HEX.xlsx            --> storage of rgb and hex values
 │    │   └── colortile.py            --> class that create the color tiles
 │    │   └── colortile.py            --> class that create the color tiles
-│    │	 └── routes 				         --> directory for aws functions
-│    │   		└── __init__.py          --> empty init file
-│    │   		└── __main__.py          --> used for testing aws functions
-│    │	  	    └── aws.py           --> holds aws functions for storage capabilties
 │    ├── connection                  --> directory for connection to the postgres database │    │   └── __init__.py             --> empty init file
 │    │   └── config.py               --> file for configuring connection to the database